 The traffic manager will create detailed schedules, set deadlines at each stage of the project, and will also make sure that work is distributed equally and fairly between creative teams and other departments.
 If too much work is coming into the agency, and resources are in short supply, the traffic manager can work with account services and the creative department to move deadlines, or hire additional help in the form of freelancers and temporary contractors.
 The traffic manager will constantly monitor this process, often with the help of a trafficking system, and will be able to make adjustments accordingly.

 The traffic manager can also work closely with the media director to strategize media budgets and ad placement.
-When the traffic manager does his or her job correctly, they will be considered the quiet hero.
+When the traffic manager does their job correctly, they will be considered a quiet hero.
 Everything is running smoothly, due to their schedules and input, and the client is happy.
 When the traffic manager does a poor job, everyone notices.
 Deadlines are not met, rush fees are paid, teams are overworked, and clients can quit the agency due to the logistical mess.
 It’s a very important role.
 You can expect to work late, come in early, and be available on weekends.

 As with any position in advertising, salary varies greatly depending on location and experience.
 However, according to Salary.com, the median base salary for a typical advertising traffic manager is $80,614.
 When taking into account bonuses and benefits, that median figure rises to $108,598.
 It’s a well-paid job, but of course, comes with the pressures you would expect for that kind of salary.

-Traffic managers are very organized, and detail oriented.
+Traffic managers are very organized and detail-oriented.
 As a traffic manager, you will be expected to lead people and teams under tight deadlines and will need to be cool under pressure.
 You should be a people-person, as much of your daily duties will revolve around interaction with different members of each department.
-You should be good with problem-solving, and also be proficient in traffic management software.
+You should be good at problem-solving, and also be proficient in traffic management software.